w3c/wai-intro-wcag/content/faq.md

 ## Why is success criteria 4.1.1 Parsing obsolete? {#parsing411}

 **Success criteria 4.1.1 Parsing is obsolete and removed from WCAG 2.2.
-For WCAG 2.0 and WCAG 2.1, we are adding informative Notes: in the WCAG 2.0 errata, in a WCAG 2.1 updated version that incorporates errata, and in the Understanding documents.** These should be completed in September 2023.
+For WCAG 2.0 and WCAG 2.1, we are adding informative Notes in the WCAG 2.0 errata, in a WCAG 2.1 updated version that incorporates errata, and in the Understanding documents.** These should be completed in September 2023.

 Parsing was included in WCAG 2.0 to ensure that browsers and assistive technologies could accurately parse markup and content.
 Since then, specifications (such as HTML) and browsers have improved how they handle parsing errors.
 Also, previously assistive technology did their own markup parsing.
 Now they rely on the browser.